Museum on the Move

 2nd Saturday Family Programs

 Join us on the 2nd Saturday of each month for a specially themed program featuring a hands-on activity for young historians.
-While the Museum is closed, we will be taking 2nd Saturday on the road, with programming in various locations held in conjunction with the Leon County Public Library System.
+While the Museum is closed, we will be taking 2nd Saturday on the road, with programming in various locations held in conjunction with our community partners.
 Follow us on social media for the latest location, subjects, and more.

 Union Bank Museum